 Business process automation (BPA) is the use of software to automate repeatable, multistep business transactions.
-In contrast to other types of automation, BPA solutions tend to be complex, connected to multiple enterprise IT systems, and tailored specifically to the needs of an organization.
+In contrast to other types of automation, BPA solutions tend to be complex, connected to multiple enterprise information technology (IT) systems, and tailored specifically to the needs of an organization.

 It’s common for organizations to apply BPA as part of a digital transformation strategy, in order to streamline their workflows and operate more efficiently.

-When managed in an ad hoc way, these processes typically involve multiple email threads, documents, and handoffs.
-Even a minor error can set in motion a cascade of inefficiency, with communication breakdowns and missed deadlines.
+When managed ad hoc, these workflows typically involve multiple email threads, documents, and handoffs.
+Even minor human error can cause a cascade of inefficiency, with communication breakdowns, bottlenecks, and missed deadlines.
 These issues multiply at scale.

 Automation software aims to prevent these problems.
-With a reusable and extendable business automation strategy, an organization can regain control over business processes, improve communication, and reduce confusion.
+By deploying a reusable and extendable business automation strategy, an organization can regain control over business processes, improve communication, boost customer satisfaction, and reduce confusion.
 Automating a business process can free time and resources, allowing employees to focus on core work rather than tedious, repetitive, and often frustrating tasks.

 Robotic process automation (RPA) uses software to automate specific repetitive tasks.
 RPA software is trained to mimic repetitive steps that humans take, like copying and pasting data into a field.